sarahloui-se/sarahloui-se/README.md

 # Hello!
 I'm Sarah Dowling.
-I'm currently doing [Generation Australia's Junior Web Developer program](https://australia.generation.org/programs/become-a-web-developer/) to make a career change into doing something I've loved as a hobby for 22 years(!).
+I'm currently teaching myself front end web development to make a career change into doing something I've loved as a hobby for 22 years(!).

 # Currently...
-* Working through (very slowly) [Codecademy's Computer Science Career Path](https://www.codecademy.com/learn/paths/computer-science) when I'm caught up with work on my program
 * Working through [GitHub Skills](https://skills.github.com/) courses.
 My next course to start will be [Hello GitHub Actions](https://github.com/skills/hello-github-actions)
 * Coding my own theme for [Grav](https://getgrav.org/) in my spare time.
 While I'm not ready to create the repo here on GitHub just yet, some of the work I've been doing towards it can be found on [my fork of the Grav plugin Social Media Links](https://github.com/sarahloui-se/social-media-links) by [Torsten Sauer](https://github.com/torsten-sauer), [this mobile friendly gradient](https://github.com/sarahloui-se/mobile-friendly-gradient) and [responsive-flexbox-nav](https://github.com/sarahloui-se/responsive-flexbox-nav)